La Mito

 Cons:

-- Carbohydrate sources such as wheat and maize may not be suitable for cats with grain sensitivities.
+High grain content: The formula’s large portion of wheat flour, rice, and maize may not be ideal for cats with grain sensitivities.

 Nutrition